 - Prepare these managers for larger roles in the future

 - Develop our own capability to develop our people, rather than relying solely on 3rd Party providers

 We also realised that by growing our own talent we would also:

 - Instil ‘how we do things around here’ across the businesses

 - Potentially have an important 2-way communication channel to the businesses themselves

-The programme is sponsored by Martin Wardhaugh, the Group Chief Executive, who also developed it with Rachel Attwood, Managing Director of Carlisle Brass.
-Rachel chaired the first two-year programme, comprising 8 managers, that ended in December 2016.
+The programme is sponsored by Martin Wardhaugh, the Group Chief Executive.
+The first two-year programme, comprising 8 managers, ended in December 2016.
 The programme consisted of a range of activities aimed at personal development and growth, networking, leadership skills and contemporary business thinking.
 Content was delivered partly by senior managers in the Group, together with specialist external providers who contributed in specific areas of personal development and contemporary thinking.

 This was followed by a 10 strong cadre that completed the program at the end of 2018.
 Currently a third group of 12 first line supervisors are part way through the third program.
 The programme consisted of a range of activities aimed at personal development and growth, networking, leadership and management & change management skills.
 Content is delivered partly by senior managers in the Group, together with specialist external providers who contributed in specific areas.

 Here’s a link to a video produced by the first cohort and the end of their program: